feeless/feeless/README.md

-# feeless
+# ⋰·⋰ feeless

+## What is feeless?

-> A Nano Cryptocurrency node, wallet, tools, and Rust library.
+**Feeless** is a **Nano** cryptocurrency node, wallet, tools, and Rust crate.

-**⚠ This is a work in progress.
-It's not ready to use as a real node! ⚠**
+⚠ This is a work in progress.
+It's not ready to use as a real node!

-As a personal adventure into understanding Nano, I decided to write a Nano node in Rust.
+I decided to start this project as a personal adventure into understanding Nano.
 I give no promises about my future motivation to complete this project 🤐.

 ## What is Nano?